gnowledge/gnowledge.github.io/publications.md

 ## CMC 2006

-Meena Kharatmal & Nagarjuna G., "A PROPOSAL TO REFINE CONCEPT MAPPING FOR EFFECTIVE SCIENCE LEARNING", *Concept Maps: Theory, Methodology, Technology Proc. of the Second Int.
+Meena Kharatmal & Nagarjuna G., "A proposal to refine concept mapping for effective science learning", *Concept Maps: Theory, Methodology, Technology Proc. of the Second Int.
 Conference on Concept Mapping*, 2006.
 [Download PDF file](assets/10-cmc2006-p151.pdf)

 <p style="margin-left:10%; margin-right:10%;">Concept  maps  are  found  to  be  useful  in  eliciting  knowledge,  meaningful  learning,  evaluation  of  understanding  and  in  studying the nature of changes taking place during cognitive development, particularly in the classroom.
 Several experts have claimed the  effectiveness  of  this  tool  for  learning  science.
 We  agree  with  the  claim,  but  the  effectiveness  will  improve  only  if  we  gradually introduce a certain amount of discipline in constructing the maps.
 The discipline is warranted, we argue, because science thrives to be an  unambiguous  and  rigorously  structured  body  of  knowledge.
 Since  learning  science  may  be  seen  as  a  process  where  a  novice  is  expected to be transformed into an expert, we use the context of learning science for making the proposal.
 Further, we identify certain anomalies  in  the  evaluation  of  concept  maps,  and  suggest  that  the  evaluation  should  be  based  on  semantics  of  the  linking  words  (relation types) and not on graphical criteria alone. </p>